FROM SURVIVING TO THRIVING

 Attend an informational session and learn about caring for the diverse needs of refugees and torture survivors living in Greater Boston.
 Check the dates below for upcoming sessions.

-Please join us for our next Caring Communities informational session on Tuesday, Oct.
-8th from
+Please join us at our next Caring Communities informational session on Tuesday, Nov.
+26th from 6pm - 7pm.

 Register by emailing Robbie Adams at